Motion to Reduce Sentence

 Attorneys for a Motion to Reduce Sentence in Tampa, FL

 In many cases, it makes sense to file a motion to reduce or modify a sentence, especially when the court imposes a sentence that was unexpected.
 The sentence might be unexpectedly harsh because it was after an open plea without any negotiated terms.
-These motions are also common in violation of probation case when a negotiated plea is rare.
-In a VOP case, the defendant typically enters an admission without having any idea what sentence the court might impose.
+These motions are also common in violation of probation cases when a negotiated plea is rare.

 Keep in mind that after the motion is filed, the trial judge cannot reduce the sentence to one which could not have been originally imposed.
 So relief under Rule 3.800(c) is not available when the trial judge has imposed the minimum mandatory sentence or has no sentencing discretion.